Giovanni d'Alemagna (working in Venice and Padua from 1437 to 1450) and Antonio Vivarini (Venice 1420 cc-Venice before 1484) - inv. 1570

-The Virgin holds the standing Child on her knee as she sits on a marble throne that stands the full height of the panel.
-It is surrounded by a meadow of flowers, an allusion to the hortus conclusus, the enclosed garden symbolising of virginal purity, which would have spread to the adjacent panels.
-Monumental and imposing, this painting was most probably the centrand panel of a larger work with a Saint Louis of Toulouse now at Louvre a Saint Ambrose and a Saint Nicholas now in Venice (Seminario Patriarcale).
+The Virgin holds the standing Child on her knee as she sits on a throne.
+It is surrounded by a meadow of flowers, an allusion to the hortus conclusus, the enclosed garden symbolising virginal purity, which probably continued in the other panels of a larger work.
+Monumental and imposing, this painting was possibly the central panel of a polyptych with Saint Louis of Toulouse, now at Louvre, and Saint Ambrose and Saint Nicholas now in Venice (Seminario Patriarcale).

-With Jacopo Bellini, Antonio Vivarini led a renewal in Venetian painting during the mid-15th century and, combining tradition and innovation, produced a large number of polyptychs which were exported along the entire Adriatic coast.
+Together with Jacopo Bellini, Antonio Vivarini led a renewal in Venetian painting during the mid-15th century and, combining tradition and innovation, produced a large number of polyptychs which were exported along the Adriatic coast.
 The head of a family workshop, Antonio worked for many years with his brother-in-law, of German origin, called Giovanni d’Alemagna.
-In 1447 the two artists moved to Padua, where they came into contact with the new Renaissance works by Squarcione and above all by Donatello.
+In 1447, the two artists moved to Padua, where they saw the new Renaissance works by Squarcione and especially by Donatello.

-Datable to 1449-1450, this painting falls into this period in Padua and is one of their best collaborative achievements.
-Elements of late Gothic taste exist harmoniously alongside an already Renaissance layout in this very high quality work.
-The throne, for example, lightened by Gothic openings, is solidly architectural.
-Thanks to the play of shadow, the body of Jesus is portrayed in a decidedly sculptural way, almost as though it was taken from the antique, a debt to Donatello’s works in Padua, while the faces of the angels have a roundness and softness that recall Jacopo Bellini.
+Datable to 1449-1450, this beautiful painting is one of their best collaborations.
+Late Gothic elements coexist harmoniously with an already Renaissance setting: the throne, for example, lightened by Gothic tracery has a solid architectural structure.
+Thanks to the tonal contrasts, the body of Jesus has a sculptural quality, almost as though it was taken from the antique, a debt to Donatello’s works in Padua, while the faces of the angels have a roundness and softness that recall Jacopo Bellini.